 A new knowledge

 After touring some of Tasmania’s lush regrowth forests and meeting with some of the industry’s leading players who genuinely want to see what’s best for the states prized forests, Fitzpatrick says that his view of the industry has been altered.

 “My perception of the market has definitely changed.
 It’s more informed, it’s more balanced.
 I understand the care and what’s happening in the background to protect the systems – it was amazing.”

-“From the ecologists we found working in the restoration of bushland to the scientists actually working on individual analysis of product and what the best products were was just incredible.
+“From the ecologists, we found working in the restoration of bushland to the scientists actually working on an individual analysis of the product and what the best products were was just incredible.